Centennial Alimony Attorney

 When monthly cash flow and the ability to pay bills are at stake, dealing with alimony questions can be stressful for both the spouse in need of financial support and the other facing the obligation to pay.
 Whatever side of the equation you are on, the divorce lawyers at Plog & Stein, P.C. are here to step in and provide the right legal solution for your needs.
 They are there to help you understand your rights, the court process, and the strategy that is necessary to go forward with your case.
 Let us put our over 70 years of combined legal experience to work for you.

 The key to successfully resolving an alimony case rests with having a firm grasp on both the law and the facts of your specific situation.
 At Plog & Stein, our attorneys are equally adept at negotiating alimony settlements or taking your case to trial.
 There is no automatic entitlement to alimony in the state of Colorado.
 Maintenance can be awarded when one spouse has insufficient financial resources to provide for their reasonable needs, but any award must also consider the financial ability of the prospective payer to pay.
 For Centennial residents, your divorce and alimony case will likely be heard in the Arapahoe County District Court.
 Colorado maintenance is generally calculated from advisory guidelines set forth in C.R.S.
 14-10-114.
 If your marriage lasted from 3 years to 20 years and your combined annual income is less than $360,000, an alimony formula and time table will usually be applied.
-The formula is 40% of the higher earner’s income minus 50% of the lower earner’s income.
+The base formula is 40% of the higher earner’s income minus 50% of the lower earner’s income.
 However, statutory changes starting in 2019 have impacted that formula as a reaction to changes in federal tax code tied into alimony and deductions.
-Factors like property division can affect the net result.
+Factors like property division can also affect the net result.
 Moreover, each case is different and the use of this formula is not mandatory.
 As such, it’s important that you speak with a dedicated Centennial alimony attorney to truly understand what your options are moving forward.